Html Email Templates: 9 Steps To Success

 2. If your email client blocks your images, recipients will still be able to read the text.

 Unlike most other email clients, Outlook has limited support for modern CSS.
+Yet, in its various versions, there are a few technical workarounds that you can implement.

-5. BEWARE OF the ‘Custom’ Fonts
+5. Pay attention to ‘Custom’ Fonts

 Corbel custom font is used in the first image.
 Times New Roman is used in the second as a system default font.

-6. Use fallback colour for background images
+6. Use fallback color for background images

 Let’s face it: Designers love to use backgrounds of all kinds.
 They’re powerful visual elements that make your messages stand out, and we absolutely agree that it makes everything more attractive and appealing.